On two-sided skew braces: Weakly trivial skew braces

 has kernel $A^2\cap A^2_\op=\{0\}$.
-As $\iota$ clearly is a subdirect product, $A/A^2$ is trivial and $A/A^2_\op$ is almost trivial, this concludes the proof. \end{proof} \begin{corollary} Every weakly trivial skew brace is two-sided. \end{corollary} \begin{proof} Let $A$ be a weakly trivial skew brace.
-As $A/A^2$ and $A/A^2_\op$ are two-sided, so is $A/A^2\times A/A^2_\op$ and therefore also $A$ by \cref{prop: weakly is subdirect product}. \end{proof} A classical result regarding subdirect products of groups is Goursat's lemma \cite{Goursat1889SurLespace}, which can also be generalized to skew braces.
-For this we need the existence of pullbacks in the category of skew braces.
-The proof of this fact is left to the reader. \begin{proposition} Let $A,B,C$ be skew braces with skew brace homomorphisms $f:A\to C$, $g:B\to C$.
-Then the pullback of exists and is given by
+As $\iota$ clearly is a subdirect product, $A/A^2$ is trivial and $A/A^2_\op$ is almost trivial, this concludes the proof. \end{proof} \begin{remark} A weakly trivial skew brace $A$ might be constructed as a subdirect product of a trivial and almost trivial skew brace in multiple ways.
+Take for example two non-abelian groups $G$ and $H$ and consider the direct, hence subdirect, product $A=\Triv(G)\times \opTriv(H)$.
+It is easily seen that $A/A^2\cong \Triv(G)\times \Triv(\Ab(H))$ and $A/A_\op^2\cong \Triv(\Ab(G))\times \opTriv(H)$, hence $A$ is a subdirect product of $(\Triv(G)\times \Triv(\Ab(H)))\times (\Triv(\Ab(G))\times \opTriv(H))$.
+Although one might argue that it is more desirable to write $A$ as a direct product when possible, the embedding into $A/A^2\times A/A_\op^2$ provides a canonical choice which will prove to be useful in the classification in \cref{theorem: classification weakly trivial}. \end{remark} \begin{proposition} Let $A$ be a skew brace, then $A/(A^2\cap A^2_\op)$ is a weakly trivial skew brace. \end{proposition} \begin{proof} Note that we have a natural embedding $\iota:A/(A^2\cap A^2_\op)\to A/A^2\times A/A^2_\op$.
+The statement then follows from \cref{prop: weakly is subdirect product}. \end{proof} \begin{corollary} Every weakly trivial skew brace is two-sided. \end{corollary} \begin{proof} Let $A$ be a weakly trivial skew brace.
+As $A/A^2$ and $A/A^2_\op$ are two-sided, so is $A/A^2\times A/A^2_\op$ and therefore also $A$ by \cref{prop: weakly is subdirect product}. \end{proof} We now classify all weakly trivial skew braces.
+Our main tool for this is a generalisation of Goursat's lemma \cite{Gou89} to skew braces.
+For this we first need the existence of pullbacks in the category of skew braces, whose proof is left to the reader. \begin{proposition} Let $B,C,D$ be skew braces with skew brace homomorphisms $f:B\to D$, $g:C\to D$.
+Then the pullback of exists and is, up to isomorphism, given by

-together with the projection maps $\pr_A:A\times_C B\to A$ and $\pr_B:A\times_C B\to B$. \end{proposition}
+together with the projection maps $\pr_B:B\times_D C\to B$ and $\pr_C:B\times_D C\to C$. \end{proposition}